Skip to main content

 5. To press for the creation of new public rights of way.

-6. To encourage the designation of existing public paths by the deadline of 1 January 2026.
+6. To encourage the designation of existing public paths.

 7. To organise walks and to encourage the use of public paths in Faversham and the surrounding area.